tnfigueiredo/spring-cloud-simple-authorization-service/README.md

 ## Usage

-For this example, we gonna avoid get into details of client details.
+For this example, we gonna avoid get into client coding details.
 The focus is about the request for the access token and the resource server request with a valid access token.

 ### Access Token: